West Bank: Education

 Most universities in the West Bank have politically active student bodies, and elections of student council officers are normally along party affiliations.
 Although the establishment of the universities was initially allowed by the Israeli authorities, some were sporadically ordered closed by the Israeli Civil Administration during the 1970s and 1980s to prevent political activities and violence against the IDF.
 Some universities remained closed by military order for extended periods during years immediately preceding and following the first Palestinian Intifada, but have largely remained open since the signing of the Oslo Accords despite the advent of the Al-Aqsa Intifada (Second Intifada) in 2000.

 The founding of Palestinian universities has greatly increased education levels among the population in the West Bank.
 According to a Birzeit University study, the percentage of Palestinians choosing local universities as opposed to foreign institutions has been steadily increasing; as of 1997, 41% of Palestinians with bachelor's degrees had obtained them from Palestinian institutions.
 According to UNESCO, Palestinians are one of the most highly educated groups in the Middle East "despite often difficult circumstances".
 The literacy rate among Palestinians in the West Bank and the Gaza Strip according to the Palestinian Central Bureau of Statistics (PCBS) is 94.6% for 2009.

+Culture

+Television and radio

+The Palestinian Broadcasting Corporation broadcasts from an AM station in Ramallah on 675 kHz; numerous local privately owned stations are also in operation.
+Most Palestinian households have a radio and TV, and satellite dishes for receiving international coverage are widespread.
+PalTel began implementing an initiative to provide ADSL broadband internet service to all households and businesses.

+Israel's cable television company Hot, satellite television provider Yes, AM/FM radio broadcast stations, and public television stations all also operate in the West Bank.
+Broadband internet service by Bezeq's ADSL and by the cable company is available as well.
+The Al-Aqsa Voice broadcasts from Dabas Mall in Tulkarem at 106.7 FM.
+The Al-Aqsa TV station shares these offices.